sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/agent.md

 If a Sensu agent fails to send keepalive events over the period specified by the [`keepalive-warning-timeout` flag][4], the Sensu backend creates a keepalive **warning** alert in the Sensu web UI.
 The value you specify for `keepalive-warning-timeout` must be lower than the value you specify for `keepalive-critical-timeout`.

+{{% notice note %}}
+**NOTE**: If you set the [deregister flag](#ephemeral-agent-configuration-flags) to `true`, when a Sensu agent process stops, the Sensu backend will create and process a deregistration event.
+Deregistration prevents and clears alerts for failing keepalives &mdash; the backend does not distinguish between intentional shutdown and failure.
+As a result, if you set the deregister flag to `true` and an agent process stops for any reason, you will not see alerts for keepalive events in the web UI.
+If you want to see alerts for failing keepalives, set the [deregister flag](#ephemeral-agent-configuration-flags) to `false`.
+{{% /notice %}}

 You can use keepalives to identify unhealthy systems and network partitions, send notifications, and trigger auto-remediation, among other useful actions.
 In addition, the agent maps [`keepalive-critical-timeout` and `keepalive-warning-timeout`][4] values to certain event check attributes, so you can create time-based event filters to reduce alert fatigue for agent keepliave events.

 {{% notice note %}}
 **NOTE**: Automatic keepalive monitoring is not supported for [proxy entities](../../observe-entities/#proxy-entities) because they cannot run a Sensu agent.
-You can use the [events API](../../../api/events/#eventsentitycheck-put) to send manual keepalive events for proxy entities.
+Use the [events API](../../../api/events/#eventsentitycheck-put) to send manual keepalive events for proxy entities.
 {{% /notice %}}

 ### Handle keepalive events